s-clerc/slyblime/README.md

 ## Installation
 First install [SublimeREPL](https://github.com/wuub/SublimeREPL).
 Use Package Control to install it, or download and unzip this plugin in your packages folder.
+Then install SublimeREPL (via Package Control) and then type `Sly: Upgrade SublimeREPL to work with Sly` into the command palette and follow the instructions.
-Then to get started just run `Sly: Start and connect to an inferior Lisp instance` in the command palette (you may need to change the default lisp program in the settings).
+Finally, to get started just run `Sly: Start and connect to an inferior Lisp instance` in the command palette (you may need to change the default lisp program in the settings).

 ## Obligatory animated GIFs section
 Flex Completion